Véronique Wirbel French, 1950-1990

 ‘I would like to return to the simplicity of a child who uses their intuitive knowledge, a vocabulary of signs, drawn from their unconscious to create.’ - Véronique Wirbel

-Wirbel developed connections with Latin American artists working in Paris, a point reinforced during her stays in Mexico.
-She showed interest in painters who had built highly personal visual systems, particularly those from Oaxaca, such as Rufino Tamayo and Francisco Toledo, as well as Wifredo Lam, Roberto Matta, and Joaquín Torres-García.
-Their approaches to metamorphosis, ritual, and symbolic condensation offered a framework through which she further clarified her own pictorial language.
+Her ties with Latin American artists in Paris were important, and reinforced during her stays in Mexico.
+She paid close attention to painters who had constructed their own symbolic languages, particularly those connected to Oaxaca, such as Rufino Tamayo and Francisco Toledo, as well as Wifredo Lam, Roberto Matta, and Joaquín Torres-García.
+What mattered to her there was the possibility of holding together transformation, compression, and symbolic charge within a single image.